Table of Contents

 Wisdom teeth are generally removed only if they are causing or are likely to create issues in the future.
 There are no clinically established health advantages to wisdom tooth extraction that aren’t associated with problems.
 Furthermore, wisdom tooth extraction is typically painful and might result in adverse effects.

 Wisdom teeth are often extracted when they cannot erupt and cause pain, infection, or damage to other teeth.
-This can be determined through an examination by a dentist or an oral surgeon.
+This can be determined through an examination by a dentist.
 In some cases, the teeth may be extracted to prevent potential problems in the future.

 The age at which a person’s wisdom teeth are removed is also important.
 The earlier they are removed, the easier it is to perform the procedure and the less likely it is to cause complications.
 It is typically recommended that wisdom teeth be removed between the ages of 17 and 25.